MEDICINE AND SURGERY "F"

 Audio: reasons to run a standard blood test

-In both the above cases a systematic approach to cinical reasonining is advisable, and may provide an important guide.
-To approach an aspecifically symptomatic patient, or an asymptomatic person, you will first record the anamnesis and carry out a physical examination; take the blood pressure; check for neurological symptoms and signs.
+A systematic approach to clinical reasonining is always advisable, and may provide an important guide.
+To approach an aspecifically symptomatic patient, or an asymptomatic person, you will first record the anamnesis, carry out the physical examination, take the blood pressure and body temperature, check for neurological symptoms and signs.

 Next, you can imagine your path as a sequence of questions.
 The first question you ask yourself is: is the patient condition acute or chronic?
 Is he/she an emergency or at risk to become an emergency?
 Medical emergencies usually give precise and important symptoms, thus they do not fall in the case we are presently discussing, and have their own specialistic approach.
 However there are conditions which, though not being actual emergencies, are at risk to become emergencies in a short time: e.g. a mild appendicitis may aggravate and cause a peritonitis in a few hours; a diabetic ketoacidosis may present itself as a mild confusional state and turn to ketoacidosis coma quite rapidly.
 Emergencies require the stabilization of the patient and the critcal decision on whether they require medical or surgical interventions, but we are not dealing with them here, as they are treated in dedicated courses.

-If the answer of your first question is negative (i.e. the patient is not a medical or surgical urgency that requires prompt hospitalization) you first collect the anamnesis, carry out the physical examination and then run a standard blood test.
+If the answer to your first question is negative (i.e. the patient's condition is not a medical or surgical urgency that requires prompt hospitalization and a dedicated procedure) your next step will probably be the prescription of a standard blood test.
 Standard blood tests may vary somewhat; however they usually include the blood cell count (the quantitation of red cells, of the various types of white cells and of platelets; hemoglobin concentration), total protein concentration, electrophoretic protidogram, glycemia, azotemia (BUN), creatininemia, transaminases (sGOT, sGPT), bilirubinemia, cholestrolemia, triglyceridemia, electrolythemia, and possibly other analyses.
 The general relevance of these routine tests is listed in the Table below.

 Measurement Usual range Increases in Decreases in